 The term “Venturi effect” is not necessarily well known.
 However, it features in our everyday lives quite often.
-Several of our machines like the vacuum cleaner, ventilators or the diffuser on an automobile, are based on this very phenomena.
+Several of our machines like the vacuum cleaner, ventilators or the diffuser on an automobile, are based on this very phenomenon.
 First, let’s have a look at the mathematical background, then we’ll see how we can use it!

-Basic Fluid Dynamics: How Does the Venturi Effect Work?
+Basic Fluid Dynamics How Does the Venturi Effect Work?

 When a fluid (gas or liquid) in the subsonic regime is forced through a pipe that has a smaller cross-section, the static pressure decreases.
 The ideal, inviscid, incompressible form of the Bernoulli equation describes the relationship between velocity and pressure: